 Sales of DARZALEX have grown since it received its first marketing approval in the United States in 2015.
-Based on annual net sales exceeding \$750.0 million in 2017, we moved to the royalty tier of 13% for the excess portion in the third quarter of 2017.
+In the fourth quarter of 2018, we moved from the 13% royalty tier (applicable to net sales exceeding \$750.0 million in a calendar year) to the royalty tier of 16% on the portion of net 2018 sales exceeding \$1.5 billion, and then to the 18% royalty tier on the portion of net 2018 sales exceeding \$2.0 billion.
 The 20% royalty tier will be payable on the portion of net sales in excess of \$3.0 billion in any calendar year.
-The total amount of potential milestone payments under the contract is approximately \$1.0 billion, and to date, we have recorded approximately \$571.0 million in milestone payments from Janssen and could be entitled to receive up to \$429.0 million in further payments if certain additional milestones are met.
+The total amount of potential milestone payments under the contract is approximately \$1,015 million, and to date, we have recorded approximately \$571.0 million in milestone payments from Janssen and could be entitled to receive up to \$444.0 million in further payments if certain additional milestones are met.
+The next sales milestones are payable upon net sales reaching \$2.5 billion and \$3.0 billion in a calendar year.